Ireland

 Gaura lindheimeri

-Gaura is a clump-forming perennial native to Texas and Louisiana.
-Here, it behaves more like a short-lived perennial.
-It combines beautifully with grasses, adding lightness and airiness to flowerbeds.
-It is an excellent food source for insects.
-Tiny flowers, resembling small butterflies, bloom tirelessly from June until the first frosts.
-For bouquets, harvest as soon as the first two to three flowers open on the stem.
-Whirling Butterflies blooms with pure white flowers that gradually acquire a pink tint.
-The buds also tend to be pinkish.
-It is characterized by compact growth and abundant flowering.
+Gaura is a clump-forming perennial originally from Texas and Louisiana.
+Here it behaves more like a short-lived perennial.
+It combines beautifully with grasses and adds lightness and airiness to flowerbeds.
+It is excellent pasture for insects.
+Tiny flowers similar to small butterflies bloom tirelessly from June until the first frosts.
+Harvest for bouquets immediately as soon as the first two to three flowers open on the stem.
+Whirling Butterflies blooms with pure white flowers that gradually acquire a pink tinge.
+Buds are also usually pinkish.
+Characterized by compact growth and blooms profusely.

 Sold Out